Lawrence Wetherby

-Limited to one term by the state constitution, Wetherby supported Bert Combs to be his successor, but Combs lost in the Democratic primary to A. B. "Happy" Chandler, a former governor and factional opponent of both Wetherby and Clements.
-Chandler's failure to support Wetherby's 1956 bid to succeed Democrat Alben Barkley in the Senate contributed to his loss to Republican John Sherman Cooper.
-From 1964 to 1966, Wetherby served on a commission charged with revising the state constitution, and in 1965 he was elected to the Kentucky Senate, where he provided leadership in drafting the state budget.
-Following this, he retired from politics and served as a consultant for Brighton Engineering.
+Limited to one term by the state constitution, Wetherby joined Clements and Lt.
+Gov. Emerson Beauchamp in supporting Bert Combs for governor, but Combs lost in the Democratic primary to former governor A. B. "Happy" Chandler, their factional adversary.
+When Democratic Sen. Alben Barkley died in April 1956, Clements refused to compromise with Chandler on selection of a Democrat for the special election to fill the vacancy, and got the state Democratic committee to nominate Wetherby.
+With Chandler's organization against them, Wetherby lost to Republican John Sherman Cooper, a former senator who had lost to Barkley in 1954, and Clements narrowly lost to Republican Thruston Morton.

+In 1964–65, Wetherby served on a commission that proposed a new state constitution, and in 1965 he was elected to the state Senate from Frankfort, where he provided leadership in drafting the state budget and served as Senate president pro tempore.
+Following this, he retired from politics and served as a consultant for Brighton Engineering in Frankfort.
 Wetherby died on March 27, 1994, of complications from a broken hip and was buried in Frankfort Cemetery in Frankfort, Kentucky.

 Early life and career

 Lawrence Wetherby was born January 2, 1908, in Middletown, Kentucky.
 He was the fourth child of Samuel Davis and Fanny (Yenowine) Wetherby.
 His grandfather was a surgeon in the Union Army during the Civil War.
 His father was also a physician and farmer, and during his childhood years, Wetherby worked on the family farm.

 After graduating from Anchorage High School, Wetherby enrolled in the pre-law program at the University of Louisville.
 He was a letterman on the football team in 1927 and 1928; he also played second base on the baseball team in 1928 and 1929, and was a letterman in that sport in 1929.
 He was later inducted into the university's Athletic Hall of Fame.
 In 1929, he earned his Bachelor of Laws degree and went to work for Judge Henry Tilford.
 The two would remain partners until 1950.
 On April 24, 1930, he married Helen Dwyer; the couple had three children.

 Thanks to his father's influence, Wetherby became interested in local politics at an early age.
 School board races fascinated him, and he allied himself with a faction of the Jefferson County Democratic Party headed by Leland Taylor and Ben Ewing.
 When Ewing was elected county judge in 1933, he appointed Wetherby as a part-time attorney for the Jefferson County juvenile court.
 He held this position through 1937, then returned to it in 1942 and 1943.
 In March 1943, he was appointed the first trial commissioner of the juvenile court.